 In the evening there is time to explore Bumthang town before meeting for dinner and sharing an informal question and answer session on the visits of the day.

-En route from Bumthang to Gangtey, we stop to visit the impressive Trongsa Dzong (built 1543).
-Situated below the township, it is a massive, overpowering five-storey structure sitting on a spur that dip into the Mangde River.
-It was the ancient seat of power over Central and Eastern Bhutan, from where both the first and second kings ruled, and to this day Bhutan’s kings must first become the Trongsa Penlop (Governor) prior to ascending the throne.
-Within its walls are 25 temples dedicated to tantric deities, a watchtower (Ta Dzong) dating back to 1652, a printing shop still producing religious texts according to ancient tradition and a museum honoring the Wangchuck Dynasty.
-The Dzong was a major administrative and religious centre and still houses around 200 monks during the winter months.
+On the way from Bumthang to Gangtey, we will make a stop to visit the impressive Trongsa Dzong.
+This massive, five-story structure was built in 1543 and sits on a spur dipping into the Mangde River below the township.
+It was the ancient seat of power over Central and Eastern Bhutan, from where both the first and second kings ruled.
+Even today, Bhutan's kings must first become the Trongsa Penlop (Governor) before ascending to the throne.
+The Dzong contains 25 temples dedicated to tantric deities, a watchtower dating back to 1652, a printing shop that still produces religious texts according to ancient tradition, and a museum honoring the Wangchuck Dynasty.
+The Dzong was a major administrative and religious center, and it still houses around 200 monks during the winter months.

-Our destination of Gangtey, famous as the winter home of the endangered Black-Necked Crane (Grus Nigricollis), is located in Phobjikha Valley, considered one of Bhutan’s most beautiful wilderness areas, with many nature trails to enjoy.
-In Gangtey Village, we visit Gangtey Goempa (monastery), founded by Gyalse Rinzin Pema Thinley (first Gangtey Tulku) in 1613, it is one of the most important sites of the Nyingmapa School and the main seat of the Pema Lingpa tradition.
+Our next stop is Gangtey, which is famous as the winter home of the endangered Black-Necked Crane (Grus Nigricollis) and is located in the Phobjikha Valley, one of Bhutan's most beautiful wilderness areas with many nature trails to enjoy.
+In Gangtey Village, we will visit Gangtey Goempa (monastery), which was founded by Gyalse Rinzin Pema Thinley (first Gangtey Tulku) in 1613.
+It is one of the most important sites of the Nyingmapa School and the main seat of the Pema Lingpa tradition.

 The Tiger’s Nest (Taktsang), the most iconic landmark and holy site in the Kingdom, clings impossibly to a sheer cliff face 900 meters above the Paro Valley.
 It was first built in 1692 at a cave where Guru Rinpoche meditated in the seventh century.
 Legend says that Guru Rinpoche flew there on a tigress and meditated in the cave for three years in order to subdue evil demons residing within it.
 The cave has been considered a sacred site ever since and many famous saints have made pilgrimage there.
 Located approximately 10 km north of Paro town at 3,100 meters altitude, Taktsang is reached after an approximately two and a half hour hike through beautiful, shady pine forests.